viktorbesin/newground/README.md

 The benchmark directory (`<BENCHMARK_DIRECTORY>`) must be a directory, where at least the following files are present:

 - `encoding.lp` -> Which encodes the problem.
-For the Newground grounder it holds, that the whole encoding file is prefixed with a `#program rules.`.
+For the hybrid_grounding grounder it holds, that the whole encoding file is prefixed with a `#program rules.`.
 - `instance_X.lp` -> Which denotes one instance.
 Note that all files that match the regex `^instance_[0-9]{1,4}\.lp$` are considered to be a valid instance.
 - `additional_instance.lp` -> Additional parts of the instance, that shall be used for every instance.